International Sociological Association: ISA World Congresses

 Since 1962, the ISA World Congress has taken place every four years in a different location; before that period, the Congresses were held every three years.
-The programme of the association and the number of participants at the congresses have grown rapidly since the first Congress met in Zurich, Switzerland (1950) with about 150 participants; the 1994 congress in Bielefeld, Germany, attracted 3,678 participants.
+The programme of the association and the number of participants at the congresses have grown rapidly since the first Congress met in Zürich, Switzerland (1950) with about 150 participants; the 1994 congress in Bielefeld, Germany, attracted 3,678 participants.

 ISA Forums

 The idea of the Forum gathers and redefines the traditionally organized ISA Research Council conference and the interim conferences of ISA Research Committees.
-It was an event with two kinds of programs: a general program conceived as a dialogue between Research Committees and made up of the papers presented by the RCs’ delegates to the Research Council conference, and the parallel programs of the RCs organized by them.
-ISA Forums have been held in Barcelona (2008), Buenos Aires (2012), and Vienna (2016).
+It was an event with two kinds of programs: a general program conceived as a dialogue between Research Committees and made up of the papers presented by the RCs' delegates to the Research Council conference, and the parallel programs of the RCs organized by them.
+ISA Forums have been held in Barcelona (2008), Buenos Aires (2012), and Vienna (2016), with the next Forum to be held in Rabat, Morocco in 2025.